voltagex/WhereTheFile/README.md

 * Multiple machine support - probably just adding a database column to track which hostname the scan came from

-* Better / different UIs - at the moment it's an old school console app, which I like but it might also need non-interactive modes and something like a web UI.
+* Better / different UIs - at the moment it's an old school console app, which I like but it might also need non-interactive modes and something like a web UI. https://github.com/TomaszRewak/C-sharp-console-gui-framework is really tempting.

+* Separate out the scanning and UI code

 * Ability to update database without doing a full rescan